‘1917’ shows why it is already an award winner

 Like a Boss

-Between laughing and rolling my eys, I ended up enjoying “Like a Boss.”
+Between laughing and rolling my eyes, I ended up enjoying “Like a Boss.”

 It gets a B and is rated R